-Fixed and floating HTF units.
-In a project containing HTF-assisted and other units, the grantee may designate fixed or floating HTF units.
+In a project containing HTF-assisted and other units, the Recipient may designate fixed or floating NHTF units.
+This designation will be required in the application and designation of specific units must be included in the written agreement between THDA and the recipient.